 It’s a shame that France’s two most powerful people, its president and its richest man, have been unable to get beyond populist posturing and recrimination in their battle over taxes.
 They may have missed a golden opportunity to find common ground on restoring growth to their country’s beleaguered economy.

-The clash erupted after Bernard Arnault, the chief executive officer of LVMH Moët Hennessy Louis Vuitton (MC), acknowledged that he has applied for Belgian citizenship.
+The clash erupted after Bernard Arnault, the chief executive officer of LVMH Moët Hennessy Louis Vuitton (MC:FP), acknowledged that he has applied for Belgian citizenship.
 He said this was a “personal action” and promised to continue paying French taxes as before.
 Even so, the move was seen as a ploy to avoid—or at least express disapproval of—a 75 percent levy on high earners that France’s Socialist government has included in its 2013 budget.

 Whatever his intentions, Arnault hit a nerve.
 The front page of Libération, a national newspaper, splashed a photo montage of him, suitcase in hand, under the headline “Get Lost, Rich Jerk.”
 (Arnault is suing Libération for its “vulgarity” and “violence.”)
 President François Hollande implied that the billionaire lacked patriotism, saying in a television interview that Arnault “should have reflected on what it means to ask for another nationality, because we are proud to be French.”

 Opposition politicians on the right, meanwhile, have seized on the Arnault case as evidence that the redistributive policies and punitive taxes imposed by their Socialist successors were driving job creators out of the country and discouraging foreign investors from coming in.